-Austin Mitchell: Funeral of former Grimsby MP takes place in Bradford
+Austin Mitchell: Funeral of former Grimsby MP held in Bradford

 - Published

-The funeral of former Labour MP Austin Mitchell is taking place in West Yorkshire.
+The funeral of former Labour MP Austin Mitchell has taken place in West Yorkshire.

-Mr Mitchell worked as a journalist for Yorkshire Television before being elected to the Great Grimsby constituency in 1977.
+Mr Mitchell worked as a television journalist before being elected to the Great Grimsby constituency in 1977.
 He held the seat until 2015.

-Mourners have gathered for the service at Saltaire United Reformed Church in his home town of Bradford.
+Speaking before the service at Saltaire United Reformed Church in Bradford, Revd Canon Michael Hunter said Mr Mitchell had left a "great legacy".

+He said: "[His legacy was] community is what matters, people matter, far more than parties.

 Mr Mitchell was born in Bradford in 1934 and moved to New Zealand in the late 1950s to lecture at the University of Otago.